New Music Seminar: 2009

 In 2009, the New Music Seminar was relaunched by Tom Silverman and former New Music Seminar staffer Dave Lory.

-New York CIty

-The New Music Seminar returned as a one-day event to its hometown in the 2009 summer on July 21.
-It was an event that created the template for music conferences by combining business and shows.
-Held at the New York University Steinhardt's Skirball Center for the Performing Arts, the program consisted of a keynote, four educational sessions on how to combine new and old methods with technology for career success, and an artists' showcase.
+The New Music Seminar returned as a one-day event to New York City on July 21, 2009.
+It was held at the New York University Steinhardt's Skirball Center for the Performing Arts.
+The program consisted of a keynote address, four educational sessions, and an artists' showcase.

-Chicago

-Following reviews from the New York City conference on July 21, the New Music Seminar went to Chicago for the first time on October 6 at the historic Park West.

-On October 6 in Chicago, the reincarnated New Music Seminar kicked off with keynote address by Michael Spiegelman, head of Yahoo!
-Music, and was followed by four panel discussions:
+The New Music Seminar went to Chicago for the first time on October 6, 2009 at the Park West.
+The event featured a keynote address by Michael Spiegelman of Yahoo!
+Music and four panel discussions.